imartinezl/population-map/README.md

 3. Map Visualization

 - Offline (static) visualization
-R's library ggplot2 is used to represent the population density both in Europe and in Spain.
-Apart from the population quantity, I also included a map that coloured the empty 1km sq cells, which can lead to some interesting analysis.
+Library ggplot2 for R is used to visualize the population density both in Europe and in Spain.
+Apart from the population quantity, I also included a map that highlighted the 1km sq cells with no population, which can lead to some interesting analysis.

-- Online visualization
+- Online (interactive) visualization

-Carto DB
-Mapbox
+Regarding interactive visualizations, two platforms were studied: [CARTO](https://carto.com/) and [Mapbox](https://www.mapbox.com/).

+On one side, the Student plan from CARTO just offered 350 MB of data storage, whereas the free tier plan from Mapbox offered much larger storage for tilesets (50 GB).
+Moreover, CARTO Import API does not support MBTiles, so the only remaining alternative was to upload the entire GeoJSON file to be imported and processed into a SQL-like table with the polygon coordinates.
+Check the CARTO supported formats on the [CARTO Documentation](https://carto.com/developers/import-api/guides/importing-geospatial-data/#supported-geospatial-data-formats).

+Therefore, these two points (storage limit and supported formats), were the main reasons not to select CARTO as the visualization platform.
+Thus, the decision was inclined towards Mapbox.

+In this sense, apart from using the online platform Mapbox Studio, I also explored the way of self-hosting the map and the tiles.
+This track will be further explained on the next section.

+4. Self-Hosted Map Tiles

 Interactive